ericmotleybytes/auxilium/doc/include/auxguid-description.md

 Optionally, if the "--uuidgen" option is specified and if the optional Linux program "uuidgen" is installed then that program is used to generate the GUID/UUID.

+auxguid is part of the auxilium installation package.